m2osw/sitter/plugins/sitter_scripts/README.md

 # Order of Execution

-The `watchdogscripts` plugin reads the files in whatever order they appear in this directory.
+The `sitter_scripts` plugin reads the files in whatever order they appear in this directory.
 It ignores this README.md file, but no specific order is offered.
 All the scripts should work independently and not require any specific order of execution.